You are at the top of the page

 He united the thrones of Scotland and England, changing the direction of English history.
 As the patron of Inigo Jones’s dazzling Banqueting House, he made an important contribution to English architecture.

-Perhaps his finest legacy is the The King James Bible, published in English in 1611.
-This was the authorised version of the Bible in English, translated by bands of scholars.
-It was a hugely influential outcome of the 1604 Hampton Court conference, called by the King to debate differences in religion.
+Perhaps his finest legacy is The King James Bible, the authorised version of the Bible in English, which was published in 1611 after the hugely influential Hampton Court Conference.

 More Stuart History